 At Tak Om Koi, however, new types of wares (mainly green-and-whites) were identified.

 As this is a relatively recent discovery in the history of Burmese ceramic wares, the details are still sketchy.
+An article about the efforts to unearth pottery at the Phayagyi kiln near Twante was published in 2020 in the Myanmar Times (link here).

 All references are to works named in the Bibliography at the end of this article.